eunikehp/Simple-Home-React/README.md

+# Simple Home

+## Description

+Simple Home is a furniture store that sold products not only on their store but also through their website.
+In the website, customers can view all items that are available and then order them by adding or removing from their carts.
+Some of their products are tables, wardrobes, kitchen cabinets, sofas, carpets, etc.

+Simple Home is a one-page website, which features a Home page, About page, Products page, Contact Page, and Login Page.
+The website is created using HTML, CSS, Javascript with React and Redux.

+This website is a continuation of previous Javascript project and is converted into React version.
+This project is for portfolio project - Module React at Nucamp Web and Mobile App Development.

+## Technologies

+1. HTML
+2. CSS
+3. Javascript
+4. React

+## Launch

+Consider also using additional elements such as:

+Table of contents
+Illustrations
+Scope of functionalities
+Examples of use
+Project status
+Sources
+Other information

 # Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.